pollen-robotics/reachy-2021-docs/content/dashboard/content/wifi/index.md

 </p>

 There are four main elements on this page:
-1. **Connection card**: this card will display whether Reachy is connected to the Internet with an ethernet cable or a wifi network (in which cas it will tell you which wifi network) or if it is using its hotspot,
+1. **Connection card**: this card will display whether Reachy is connected to the Internet with an ethernet cable or a wifi network (in which case it will tell you which wifi network) or if it is using its hotspot,

 2. **Wifi adder card**: this card will help you connect Reachy to a wifi network.
 The dropdown will list each wifi network detected and you will be able to connect to the one you want by entering your wifi password in the corresponding box,